Lolgamer303/roleplaychatwebsite/README.md

 |          | \`apiKeyId\` (UUID), \`createdAt\` (timestamp)                                                       |
 | Chat     | \`id\` (serial), \`message\` (text), \`response\` (text), \`campaignId\` (UUID), \`createdAt\` (timestamp) |

+> **Note:** The `book` and `prompt` fields for campaigns are currently placeholders.
+Functionality related to these fields (such as customizing campaign prompts or associating campaigns with specific books) is not yet implemented and will be added in a future release.

 ---

 ## Endpoints